thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 <h2 id="infocomps">other resource compilations</h2>

-- [EuclideanSpace](https://www.euclideanspace.com/): a website that looks at the mathematics behind various sciences and how they can be written as code.
+- [EuclideanSpace](https://www.euclideanspace.com/): a website that looks at the mathematics behind various sciences and how they can be written as code. it looks like a 90's or 2000's page, which I'm not sure if it's intended or not, but is a plus from me regardless.

 - [XXIIVV](https://wiki.xxiivv.com/site/), written by the designer and developer of the Uxn computing stack, Devine Lu Linvega ([@neauoire@merveilles.town](https://merveilles.town/@neauoire)).